Life 6 Sense

 Life 6 Sense (stylized as LIFE 6 SENSE) is the 6th album released on 1 June 2011.
 This album has a total of 12 tracks.
 The album was highly anticipated, as Uverworld themselves think highly of the album as they originally had 6 members including Seika, now Seika is their manipulator.
 This album was ranked #1 at the Ninki Chart and was charted at #2 for Oricon Weekly Ranking, charted for 16 weeks selling a total of 95,235 copies in its first week.
 The album also hit No.12 in Gano International Music Chart.
 The first track of the album, "Core Pride" has been featured in the "Blue Exorcist" anime television series as the first opening.

+Release

+The song "Qualia" was released September 15, 2010.
+This song was used as an ending theme for the film Mobile Suit Gundam 00 the Movie: A Wakening of the Trailblazer.
+The B-side song "Ultimate" is the theme song for the PSP game Last Ranker which was released July 15, 2010.
+Its Oricon top #200 weekly peak is #2, selling a total of 65,525 copies in its first week.